 Cats are often calm creatures.
 So if you see your kitty pacing back and forth like a caged tiger whenever you leave or return home, this could be a sign of separation anxiety.

-Excessive grooming is a common self-soothing behavior in cats.
+Excessive grooming is a common self-soothing behaviour in cats.
 It’s often a sign of anxiety and restlessness.

 There are all sorts of reasons why cats can be finicky eaters.
 But if your cat is usually the type to gobble up their food, and then they tend to lose interest in eating when they’re alone, anxiety might be the culprit.